-- (i) The effect of the definition of "you" in rule 2(2)(za) is that the rules apply equally to all those who carry on or work in a firm and to the firm itself.
-See also rule 4 (persons governed by the rules) and rule 5 (persons exempt from the rules).

-- (ii) [deleted]

-- (iii) [deleted]

-- (iv) [deleted]

-- (v) [deleted]

-- (vi) The general definition of "office account" is wide (see rule

-2(2)(p)).
-However, rule 19(1)(b) (receipt and transfer of costs) and rule 21(1)(b) and 21(2)(b) (payments from the Legal Services Commission) specify that certain money is to be placed in an office account at a bank or building society.
-Out-of-scope money can be held in an office account (which could be an account regulated by another regulator); it must not be held in a client account.
+- (i) The effect of the definition of "you" is that the rules apply equally to all those who carry on or work in a firm and to the firm itself.
+See also rule 4 (persons governed by the rules) and rule 5 (persons exempt from the rules). - (ii) The general definition of "office account" is wide.
+However, rule 17.1(b) (receipt and transfer of costs) and rule 19.1(b) and 19.2(b) (payments from the Legal Aid Agency) specify that certain money is to be placed in an office account at a bank or building society.
+Out-of-scope money can be held in an office account (which could be an account regulated by another regulator); it must not be held in a client account. - (iii) For a flowchart summarising the effect of the rules, see Appendix 1.

-(vii) An index is attached to the rules but it does not form part of the rules.
-For the status of the flowchart (Appendix 1) and the chart dealing with special situations (Appendix 2), see note (xiii) to rule 13.
-For a flowchart summarising the effect of the rules, see Appendix 1.
 For more details of the treatment of different types of money, see the chart "Special situations - what applies" at Appendix 2.
-These two appendices do not form part of the rules but are included to help solicitors and their staff find their way about the rules. [moved from note (xiii) to rule 13]
+These two appendices do not form part of the rules but are included to help solicitors and their staff find their way about the rules.

-Rule 3 - Geographical scope
+Rule 3: Geographical scope

-Parts A to F of these rules apply to practice carried on from an office in England and Wales.
-Part G of these rules applies to practice carried on from an office outside England and Wales.
+3.1 Parts 1 to 6 of these rules apply to practice carried on from an office in England and Wales.
+Part 7 of these rules applies to practice carried on from an office outside England and Wales.

-Rule 4 - Persons governed by the rules
+Rule 4: Persons governed by the rules

-- (1) Save as provided in paragraph (1A) below, Parts A to F of these rules apply to you. - (1A) In relation to an MDP, the rules apply to you only in respect of those activities for which the MDP is regulated by the SRA. - (2) Part F of the rules (accountants' reports) also applies to reporting accountants. - (3) If you have held or received client money, but no longer do so, whether or not you continue in practice, you continue to be bound by some of the rules.
+4.1 Save as provided in rule 4.2 below, Parts 1 to 6 of these rules apply to you.

+- 4.2 In relation to an MDP, the rules apply to you only in respect of your regulated activities. - 4.3 Part 6 of the rules (accountants' reports) also applies to reporting accountants. - 4.4 If you have held or received client money, but no longer do so, whether or not you continue in practice, you continue to be bound by some of the rules.